Make sure your bike is ready to go

 Don't try anything new on the day of the ride

 It's always best to try new things ahead of time so there are no surprises during your ride.
-This goes for clothing, bike changes as well as nutrition.
+This goes for clothing, bike changes and nutrition.

 Don't overlap wheels

 Don't let your front wheel overlap with the rider in front of you.
 Why?
-If they turn or swerve, their back wheel will hit your front wheel and you will likely crash.
+If that rider turns or swerves, their back wheel will hit your front wheel and you will likely crash.

 It's significantly easier riding behind another cyclist, especially in windy conditions.
 Just make sure that you don't overlap wheels.
-You may also consider taking turns at the front as well.
-Drafting can be a high-orchestrated dance for top riders, but knowing just the basics of drafting can help make long rides easier.
+You may also consider taking turns at the front.
+Drafting can be a highly orchestrated dance for top riders, but knowing just the basics of drafting can help make long rides easier.

 Look where you want to go, not where you don't

 When people look at things – like potholes – they often ride into them.
-It's called Object Fixation.
-What you want to do instead is to look at where you want to go.
+It's called target fixation.
+Instead, look at where you want to go.

 Stand on the pedals now and then